B1inkFox/grf-mpc-RobUST-trainer/README.md

 # RobUST Robot Control Framework

-A Unity-based real-time control system for cable-driven robotics, specifically designed for the RobUST robot platform.
+A Unity-based real-time control system for RobUST cable-driven robotic platform.
 This framework provides Soft real-time deterministic motor control, multi-sensor integration, and tension planning for cable actuation.

 ## Project Architecture

 ### Core Design Philosophy

-Unlike typical Unity projects where each `MonoBehaviour` operates independently with its own `Update()` loop, this framework implements a centralized control architecture for deterministic real-time robotic control.
+Unlike typical Unity projects where each `MonoBehaviour` operates independently with its own `Update()` loop, this framework implements a centralized control architecture for more (soft) deterministic real-time robotic control.
 The system uses a single main control loop with dedicated driver threads for hardware interfaces.

 ### Key Components
+Unity Scripts are always located in Assets/Scripts.
+These scripts can be attached to specific game objects in the Unity Scene.
+A basic Unity Scene for this project is implemented with a default `MainCamera`, an empty `RobotSystem` GameObject, and 3 tracker visuals for the robot frame, end-effector, and user center of mass.

 | Script | Function |
 |--------|----------|